 Some examples of business model transformation include how Netflix designed video content distribution while providing a seamless customer experience.
 Another big shift was Uber’s impact on the taxi industry.
 Their business model eliminated the need for a single business owner to own a fleet of taxis and provided a more secure and trackable way to offer the service to customers.

 Apple’s success can also be attributed to a business model transformation, where instead of focusing on utility, like most electronics, Steve Jobs’ direction of creating premium and aesthetically beautiful consumer electronics changed the game.

 Shifting the fundamentals of an industry requires calculated risk and complex strategy.
 Hence, the top management will require Strategy and Business Units collaboration in this type of endeavor.
 When done the right way, it opens considerable opportunities for growth.

 One major example is Amazon.
-The company expanded into a new market domain with the launch of the cloud computing service, Amazon Web Services (AWS).
+The company expanded into a new market domain with the cloud computing service Amazon Web Services (AWS) launch.
 While it may seem like an offshoot project, AWS is an entirely separate business.
 The company’s entry into the cloud service would not have been possible without its solid digital capabilities as an online retailer.
 What’s more, Amazon has the right connections with small businesses that need computing services to grow.
-Because they maximized domain transformation, AWS now generates about 60% of Amazon’s profit.
+Because they maximized domain transformation, AWS now generates about 60 percent of Amazon’s profit.

 Domain transformation highlights growth – unforeseen usually, but always on the horizon when an organization completes its digital transformation.